 We send PR outreach emails to journalists every other day and for the last 5 years, we have learned the secrets between what works and what doesn’t.
-However, the most basic rule is you can start with is to write naturally, since writing like a robot on your subject line is your first failure.
-However, there is much more than that.
+However, the most basic rule is you can start with is to write naturally, since writing your subject line like a robot would be your first failure.
+However, there is much more to it than that.
 This is our professional guide on how to write subject lines that convert in your media outreach campaign.

 1. Be upfront